jagrvargen/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 5. 5-rectangle.py = The message "Bye rectangle..." will be printed when an instance of a Rectangle object is deleted.

-6. 6-rectangle.py - adds the public class attribute number_of_instances.
+6. 6-rectangle.py - Adds the public class attribute number_of_instances.

+7. 7-rectangle.py - Adds the public class attribute print_symbol which sets the default character to print to "#".